Code Reference

 -

-–Loads an ExpressionSet from the specified path(s) or open file.
+load_expression_set–Loads an ExpressionSet from the specified path(s) or open file.

 -

-–Save the given ExpressionSet to a specified path or an already open file.
+save_expression_set–Save the given ExpressionSet to a specified path or an already open file.

 load_expression_set